mstiam/website/README.md

 Welcome to the Innovative Additive Manufacturing Lab website repository!
 Here we maintain source code for [http://web.mst.edu/~mstiam/](http://web.mst.edu/~mstiam/).

-If you'd like to know how to edit the website, please go [here](http://web.mst.edu/~mstiam/edit).
+If you would like to know how to edit the website, please go [here](http://web.mst.edu/~mstiam/edit).

 ## How to Build